Here’s What Happens If Republicans Dump Kavanaugh

 If Republicans hang onto control of the Senate in November, they would have the option of slowing it all down and confirming a Kavanaugh replacement early next year.
 As the current saga shows, they could probably use the extra time for vetting.

 As for the supreme question of where Trump would turn if Kavanaugh is withdrawn or defeated, the road ahead could go in different directions.
-The obvious thing if sexual-assault allegations take him down would be to choose a woman like 7th Circuit Judge Amy Coney Barrett, whose nomination would please conservatives as much as Kavanaugh’s did.
+The obvious thing if sexual-assault allegations take him down would be to choose a woman like Seventh Circuit Judge Amy Coney Barrett, whose nomination would please conservatives as much as Kavanaugh’s did.
 Aside from the fact that a woman is less likely to be vulnerable to debilitating accusations like those that have bedeviled Kavanaugh, many conservatives don’t think it would be seemly for an all-male majority to overturn Roe v.
 Wade and take away women’s reproductive rights.

 On the other hand, Trump could decide Kavanaugh was a Bush family friend foisted on him by conservative legal advisers, and go with the recommendations of someone he personally trusts.
 There is, for example, his sister, Third Circuit Court of Appeals Judge Maryanne Trump Barry, who has vouched for her colleague Raymond Kethledge, who was apparently a runner-up to Kavanaugh.

 The one thing that won’t happen is some sort of “compromise” choice that will appeal to senators (and others) across the partisan aisle.
-Even if Trump’s own disposition and desire to gin up his conservative base before the midterms doesn’t rule that out, the scorched earth left by the Kavanaugh hearings won’t be inhabited by a SCOTUS nominee anytime soon.
+Even if Trump’s own disposition and desire to gin up his conservative base before the midterms doesn’t rule that out, the scorched earth left by the Kavanaugh hearings won’t be inhabited by a middle-of-the-road SCOTUS nominee anytime soon.
 That possibility left with Merrick Garland.